-If you have any questions about buying or selling Boston area real estate, please feel free to get in touch!
-I'd love to hear from you.
-I'm reachable at 617-584-9790 and firstname.lastname@example.org.
+If you have questions about buying or selling Boston real estate, please call me at 617-584-9790, or send me an email at firstname.lastname@example.org.